How You Can Parent Your Teen

 But sin has ruined everything.
 We live in a fallen world.
 Parenting isn’t something that can be solved by simple formulas.
 Any honest parent knows that being a parent requires commitment and effort.
 What seems to be at the heart of parenting struggles is having the knowledge and understanding to do what will have the greatest impact on kids.

-give them time.
+- give them time.
 “Quality time” is a myth.
 The real time that counts is quantity.
-Teaching and training takes time and commitment.
+Teaching and training take time and commitment.
 The teachable moment seldom occurs twice.

 Undergirding all of our efforts is a caring God who revealed himself in Jesus Christ.
 Everything your family needs is available from the Father.
 He does not cast us off for our failures.
 Rather, he is gracious and faithful to his promises.
 His Word and sacraments alone can strengthen our faith and give us the resolve to provide the kind of parenting that teenagers need.